a close up of a computer screen with a triangle pattern

 The main difference is time zones.
 Offshore staff augmentation typically involves contractors from Asia (India, Philippines, Vietnam) who work 10–13 hours offset from US time zones.
 "Nearshoring" focuses on Latin America, where developers work within 0–3 hours of US time zones, enabling real-time collaboration.

-The staff augmentation model itself—temporary contractors employed by an agency—stays the same regardless of location.
+The staff augmentation model itself stays the same regardless of location.

-What’s the difference between staff augmentation and hiring a full-time remote developer in LatAm?
+What's the difference between staff augmentation and direct hire?

-With staff augmentation, the agency employs the developer and may rotate them between client projects.
-You manage their day-to-day work but don’t have a direct employment relationship.
+With staff augmentation, the agency employs the developer and may rotate them between clients.
+You direct their day-to-day work, but the employment relationship sits with the agency.

 What's the difference between remote team augmentation and IT staff augmentation?